semkaway/ioet-test/README.md

 # Preliminaries

-In order to tun the code, you need to have Python installed on your computer.
+In order to run the code, you need to have Python installed on your computer.
 Here is the link to [download the latest version](https://www.python.org/downloads/).

 # Execution